hjk789/Creations/README.md

 # Creations

-Some of the things I created, mostly scripts or small programs
+Some of the other things I created, mostly scripts or small programs.